vigetlabs/blendid/README.md

 #### Production files

 There is also a `production` task you can run:
 ```
-gulp production
+npm run production
 ```
 This will run JavaScript tests, then re-build optimized, compressed css and js files to the build folder, as well as output their file sizes to the console.
 It's a shortcut for running the following tasks: `karma`, `images`, `iconFont` `minifyCss`, `uglifyJs`.